Introduction

 Economic Opportunity

-The security layer is designed to reward participation through multiple diversified yield streams:
+The security layer is designed to reward participation through diversified yield streams:

 - Marketplace Fees: Successfully fulfilling proof requests generates fees that flow back into the staking system, increasing the value of vault shares.